CovMan-Knust-final-year-project/Admin/README.md

 ## Features

-1. View all activities and statistics in the system.
+- 1. View all activities and statistics in the system.
-2. Add, edit delete mount points (Places in the system where the CovMan hardware is mounted).
+- 2. Add, edit delete mount points (Places in the system where the CovMan hardware is mounted).
-3. Add, edit and delete students.
+- 3. Add, edit and delete students.
-4. View Scans, report suspected cases to the hospital authorities.
+- 4. View Scans, report suspected cases to the hospital authorities.
-5. View attendance of students.
+- 5. View attendance of students.

+## Deployment
+Project was deployed to 000webhost.com. [link here](https://covman.000webhostapp.com/). mylesanim08@gmail.com

-## Deploy to google cloud
+### Deploy to google cloud
 https://www.youtube.com/watch?v=xBF0OxT1V6k

 ## License